Spin Weld on Filter Canister - How?

-Develop an alternative welding process to for a disposable filter canister assembly capable of a leak free water seal up to 350 psi water pressure.
-Modify existing tooling from pre-existing design which allowed for an electro-magnetic bonding process performed at the customer’s facility to accommodate the new process.
+Develop an alternative welding process for a disposable filter canister assembly capable of a leak-free water seal up to 350 psi water pressure.
+Modify existing tooling from pre-existing design which allowed for an electro-magnetic bonding process performed at the customer's facility to accommodate the new process.

-- Customer wished to eliminate the welding process from their factory and relocate it to Guttenberg Industries’ facility, a move that would ultimately shift responsibility for managing inventory and third part outsource operations.
+- Our customer wished to eliminate the welding process from their factory and relocate it to Guttenberg Industries' facility, a move that would ultimately shift responsibility for managing inventory and third-party outsourcing operations.

 - The alternative method of assembly was not defined by the customer.
-Instead, the customer challenge in an open ended way to allow for widest possible range of solutions.
+Instead, the customer challenges in an open-ended way to allow for the widest possible range of solutions.
 Guttenberg Industries was tasked with developing and evaluating alternative options and recommending the best solution.

 - Tool modifications would be required no matter what solution was chosen, and the savings would have to justify the expense of the tool modifications.